hmahal/learn-haskell/notes/types.md

 "True"
 ```

 * `Read`: Takes a string and returns the value with type that is a member of this typeclass.
-This funciton is implemented using the `read` function.
+This function is implemented using the `read` function.
 If the result from `read` is used, GHC can infer the type it needs to read.
 If no type annotation is provided and the result is not used, `read` will result in an error. *Type Annotations* are defined using the `::` operator with the type following the operator.

 ```haskell
 read :: Read a => String -> a